istSOS/java-core/UserGuide.md

 ## Overview

-Consider this user guide as a tutorial to get you started on how to develop with istSOS Java Core.
+Consider this user guide as a sort of documentation to get you started on how to develop with istSOS Java Core.
 This will walk you through how to use all the features currently available in the library.